dherik/dherik.github.io/_posts/2019-07-05-about-jekkyl-and-blog.md

 Finally, I found the answer of my prays on [Github Pages](https://pages.github.com/).
 Github have a [native support for the Jekyll](https://jekyllrb.com/docs/github-pages/), one the most famous static content managers available.
 And not only that, you can choose a Jekyll template among a lot of template repositories that are ready to use; you just need to fork it and you have a functional blog.

 My choice was the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).
-I fork their repository, rename to [dherik.github.io](https://dherik.github.io) and done!
+I forkes their repository, rename to [dherik.github.io](https://dherik.github.io) and done!

 I really need to dig and understand better how powerful this content manager is to apply some customizations on my blog.
 But for now the Jekyll is more than enough for my needs.